 It seems like a trip to Greece is on everyone’s travel bucket list, and we can hardly blame them!
 Allison and I have both traveled extensively around Greece, exploring both mainland Greece and far-flung islands.
 Since traveling to Greece can incorporate so many different types of travel styles, it’s common for people to have a lot of questions as they start planning a trip to Greece.
+Especially if you’re coming to Greece for a special event like an anniversary or a honeymoon, you’re probably concerned with how to plan the best Greece vacation.

 Step 1: Check to See if You Need a Visa